nullbytes/wp-camp-webring/readme.txt

 Wenn du am Webring teilnimmst kannst du in [deinem Profil auf wpcamp.de](http://wpcamp.de/dein-profil/) die URL des Blog, der am Webring teilnehmen soll, in das neue Profilfeld "Webring URL" eintragen.

 == Changelog ==

+= 0.3.2 =
+* using times for font-family as arial, helvetica is not showing the left arrow in Chrome on Android and iOS
+* adding new URLs

+= 0.3.1 =
+* adding new URLs

+= 0.3 =
+* First stable release in the WordPress SVN repository

 = 0.2 =
 * several changes to improve performace